devOpifex/litter/README.md

 shinyApp(ui, server)
 ```

-This makes it easier to work with generated inputs.

 ## Conventions

 - All input functions start in `lit`.
-- All inputs have a `value` (even if it can be a vector)
+- All inputs have a `value` (even if it can be a vector of multiple values)
 - All inputs can be updated with `update_input`
-- All inputs accept a `callback` argument: Javascript callback function
+- All inputs accept a `callback` argument (Javascript function)
 - Labels are not part of the input
 - All inputs return data in the same format: